williammorgan/graphqlsubscriptionexample/README.md

 ## Using It ##

-Once it is running, you can use the built in GraphiQL application served at 127.0.0.1:8000/graphql to issues query and subscription commands like these from your browser:
+Once it is running, you can use the built in GraphiQL application served at '127.0.0.1:8000/graphql/' to issue query and subscription requests like these from your browser:

     query one{
       currentTemperature{